Citations and Appeals Process

 Nancy A. Michael, Mayor

 Any student having a vehicle in Greencastle is required to obtain and properly display a parking permit for his/her vehicle.
 Additionally, all students are required to understand and abide by the DePauw student parking regulations.
-Beginning with the 1998-99 academic year, the University administration has charged the Department of Public Safety with enforcing the permit requirement on University as well as non University property.
+Beginning with the 1998-99 academic year, the University administration has charged the Department of Public Safety with enforcing the permit requirement on University property as well as parking along city streets.